All All News Products Insights AI DevOps and CI/CD Community

 6. AI Testing

-AI testing is the evaluation of a system's functionality, performance, and reliability using AI.
-It follows the same traditional Software Testing Life Cycle, but all of its stages have been significantly improved by AI techniques such as Machine Learning, NLP, or Computer Vision, assisting QA teams in advanced tasks that previously required human intelligence such as data analysis, planning, and decision making.
+AI testing evaluates system functionality, performance, and reliability using AI.
+It follows the traditional Software Testing Life Cycle, but AI techniques such as Machine Learning, NLP, and Computer Vision enhance every stage—supporting tasks that previously required human intelligence like data analysis, planning, and decision-making.

-• Generate test cases autonomously based on gathered data of user behaviors
+• Generating test cases autonomously based on user behavior data.

-• Suggest manual test cases based on test plan
+• Recommending manual test cases based on the test plan.

 Start AI Testing With Katalon